 Max Bet Limitations and Account Closures

-Before I end this safe betting sites article I want to make it clear that you will find complaints from punters about every single online betting site that’s out there.
+Before I end this article I want to make it clear that you will find complaints from punters about every single online bookie that’s out there.
 There’s always someone on a forum somewhere complaining about the fact that they’ve had their maximum bet amount limited to £10 or that their getting their account closed.